only search Harmonie II |

 The photo below is the Dresden old city skyline from our hotel room.
 When the modern bridge in the foreground was built it was opposed by the city council who lost the fight to stop it being built and, as a result, Dresden lost its status as a UNESCO World Heritage Site for the wilful breach of the convention becoming the first ever European location to do so and only the second in the world.

-Dresden straddles the Danube but it was not blue when we arrived due to the grey skies.
+Dresden straddles the Elbe which reflected the grey skies on our arrival.
 It was bitterly cold and we had a blizzard on the first day there while the West Europeans were experiencing lovely sunny weather.
 Most will know that the city was controversially bombed towards the end of WW2 when the city centre was completely destroyed in a firestorm and 25,000 people were killed.

 Most of the important buildings have now been rebuilt after German reunification in 1990 including the glorious Baroque masterpiece the Dresden Frauenkirche.
 The golden ball on the top of the dome was donated by the City of Edinburgh.